asuryoprabowo/asuryoprabowo.github.io/_pages/community.md

 Past year
 ---
 _April 28-29, 2026_ <br />
-Together with colleagues at Monash Indonesia, I will be leading a workshop for senior officials at the Ministry of Home Affairs as part of their national leadership training.
-This workshop examines disaster response and mitigation from multiple perspectives, and my session will focus on the financial dimensions.
+Together with colleagues at Monash Indonesia, I led a workshop for senior officials at the Ministry of Home Affairs as part of their national leadership training.
+This workshop examined disaster response and mitigation from multiple perspectives, and my session focused on the financial dimensions.
 Download my presentation slides [here](https://docs.google.com/gview?embedded=true&url=https://asuryoprabowo.github.io/files/Presentation_Budgeting_for_Disaster.pdf).

 <br />